<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[admin]]></dc:creator>

-<guid isPermaLink="false">https://dataofafrica.com/?p=7430</guid>
+<guid isPermaLink="false">https://dataofafrica.com/lenergie-en-afrique-un-defi-structurel-au-coeur-des-opportunites-de-croissance/</guid>

 <description><![CDATA[<p>The most general characteristic of the continent is that its economy and exports are based on extractive industries.</p>

-<p>The post <a href="https://dataofafrica.com/digital-ecosystems-in-africa-investing-in-talent-to-build-tomorrows-leaders/">Digital ecosystems in Africa: investing in talent to build tomorrow’s leaders</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/energy-in-africa-a-structural-challenge-at-the-heart-of-growth-opportunities/">Energy in Africa: a structural challenge at the heart of growth opportunities</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

-<p>The post <a href="https://dataofafrica.com/digital-ecosystems-in-africa-investing-in-talent-to-build-tomorrows-leaders/">Digital ecosystems in Africa: investing in talent to build tomorrow&#8217;s leaders</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/energy-in-africa-a-structural-challenge-at-the-heart-of-growth-opportunities/">Energy in Africa: a structural challenge at the heart of growth opportunities</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></description>

-<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_73630826 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">
+<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_47102514 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">

 <div class="wpb_text_column wpb_content_element" >